Gale Woods Farm

 558 acres of water

 Enjoy a half-mile hike around the pastures to the accessible fishing pier and non-motorized boat access.
 The reward: exploring the secluded bays of Whaletail Lake, known for its crappie and panfish.
-Canoe rentals and rack rental space are available June-September.
-For information on canoe rental hours, please call Gale Woods Farm at 763-694-2001.
+Canoe rentals and rack rental space are available June—September.
+Reserve a canoe.
+Accessible parking is available at the fishing pier.
+For access or more information, call 763-694-2001.

 3.5 miles of trails